eemeli/yaml/docs/CONTRIBUTING.md

 ## Repository Directory & File Structure

-- **`browser/`** - Browser-optimised ES build of the library, which should work in modern browsers.
-  Used automatically by e.g. Webpack & Rollup via the `"browser"` value in `package.json`.
 - **`config/`** - Some of the build & test configuration files, so they don't pollute the root of the repo.
-- **`dist/`** - Node-optimised build of the library, which should work in Node.js 10.0 and later without polyfills.
+- **`dist/`** - JS build of the library, which should work in Node.js 20.19 and modern browsers without polyfills.
 - **`docs/`** - Sources for the library's [documentation site](https://eemeli.org/yaml).
 - **`docs-slate/`** - Compiler for the library's [documentation site](https://eemeli.org/yaml).
   Maintained as a git submodule to allow merges from its upstream source, [Slate](https://github.com/slatedocs/slate).